ebi-ait/ingest-core/docs/primary-submission-walkthrough.md

 ## Pre-requisites

-### Set-up a service account
+### Generate an Authenticating JWT

-You must have a valid token identifying your service in order to use the Ingest API.
+You must have a valid [JWT](https://jwt.io/introduction/) to identifying your service in order to use the Ingest API.
+A JWT can be created using the [HCA-CLI](https://github.com/HumanCellAtlas/dcp-cli). install with:

-The DCP uses Google service accounts for authenticating service-to-service requests.
-To request a service account and associated RSA key-pair, create an issue in [Fusillade](https://github.com/HumanCellAtlas/fusillade), the DCP's auth service.

-Use [this](https://github.com/HumanCellAtlas/dcplib/blob/master/dcplib/security/dcp_service_account.py) library with your key file to sign a JWT token identifying your service.
+`$ pip install hca`

+Once installed authenticate your service by running the command and following the instructions:

+`$ hca dss login`

+If you're authenticating on a remote machine use:

+`$ hca dss login --remote`

+Add the JWT to your environment:

+`$ export DCP_TOKEN=$(ython -c 'from hca.dss import DSSClient as c; print(c().get_authenticated_session().token["access_token"])')`

+The JWT will eventually expire, but a refreshed token can be retrieved using the above command again.
 ### Structure metadata

 Metadata submitted to the DCP must adhere to standards described in the [metadata-schema project](https://github.com/HumanCellAtlas/metadata-schema/tree/master/json_schema).